liuwei77/TLOB/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and reproducibility purposes.

 ## Prerequisities
-This project requires Windows, Python, and pip.
-If you don't have them installed, please do so first.
-It is possible to do it using conda or/and Linux, but in that case, you are on your own.
+This project requires Python and pip.
+The code has been tested on Windows and Linux.
+It can also run on macOS (including Apple Silicon) as long as a compatible PyTorch build is installed.

 ## Installing
 To set up the environment for this project, follow these steps: